frankframework/frank-manual/docs/source/testing/larva/stubbing.rst

 The solution
 ------------

-The Rotterdam Bank needs an integration application, or as we say a Frank, that connects Hermes and Conscience.
+The Rotterdam Bank needs an integration application, or as we say a Frank application, that connects Hermes and Conscience.
 This integration application is named "Frank2Hermes".
 Its role is illustrated by the following figure:

 .. image:: requestReply.jpeg